Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 - AIOC all in one code - Reddit Clone
 - Shadee Merhi - Reddit Clone REACTJS
 - I consulted the Django documentation.
-- I'm grateful to the student support team for their exceptional assistance in resolving the deployment issue I experienced with Heroku.
 - I referred to the Summernote documentation.
 - I contacted student support for guidance on creating an admin page, and they graciously provided various suggestions and ideas to help with the implementation.